cosmos/sdk-tutorials/academy/3-my-own-chain-1/create-message-exer.md

 ---
 title: Exercise - Message - Create a Message to Create a Game
 order: 8
-description: Exercise - You introduce the message to create a game
+description: Exercise - Introduce the message to create a game
 tag: deep-dive
 ---